Internal Audit

 What is internal auditing?

-Internal auditing is an independent and objective assurance and consulting activity designed to improve an organisation’s operations.
+Internal auditing is an independent and objective assurance and advisory service designed to improve an organisation’s operations.

-It helps an organisation accomplish its goals by bringing a systematic, disciplined approach to evaluating and improving the effectiveness of risk management, control, and governance processes.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluating and improving the effectiveness of risk management, control, and governance processes.

 Why does UQ have an internal audit function?

-As a Queensland statutory body, UQ must observe the requirements of the Financial Accountability Act 2009 (the Act), and the Financial and Performance Management Standard 2009 (the Standard).
+As a Queensland statutory body, UQ must observe the requirements of the Financial Accountability Act 2009 (the Act), and the Financial and Performance Management Standard 2009 (the Standard), and the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act).

 UQ has a responsibility to adopt sound practices for the stewardship of the public monies under its control.
 The Financial and Performance Management Standard 2009 provides a framework for UQ, as a statutory body, to develop and implement systems, practices and controls for efficient, effective and economic financial and performance management.
 This includes the establishment of an internal audit function.